Access and Inclusion

 Public lifts and escalators are available inside the shopping centre.

-All Palace auditoriums are setup with the Fidelio headset & neck loop options.
+All Palace auditoriums are setup with the Fidelio headset and neck loop options.
 These receivers are available at the box office.
 The neck loop option works in conjunction with the hearing aid and the headset has adjustable volume to boost the dialogue levels.
-To access the headset or neck loop option, simply enquire with a venue staff member at the box office and they will be able to assist you further.
+To access the headset or neck loop option, simply ask a venue staff member at the box office and they will be able to assist you further.

 Audio description is available on request.

 Novotel Wilson Parking, 169-179 Thomas Street Haymarket is a 6-minute walk from the Cinema.
 You can validate your parking ticket at Palace Cinema Central and pay $8 all day and night.

-All cinemas at the Dendy Newtown are wheelchair accessible, via ramp or lift, the lift can be self-operated or ask staff for assistance.
+All cinemas at the Dendy Newtown are wheelchair accessible, via ramp or lift.
+The lift can be self-operated or you can ask staff for assistance.
 Each cinema has allocated wheelchair locations.
-To book a wheelchair space please call us on 1300 733 733.
+To book a wheelchair space, please call us on 1300 733 733.

 Dendy Newtown offers Infrared transmission, hearing aid loop and the Closed Captioning System in all cinemas to enhance the hearing and visually impaired cinema patron’s movie-going experience.
 A limited number of devices are available to loan and can be collected from the Box Office.